Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 Treble

-The most consistent discrepancy between these two is most definitely the treble.
-The 850’s sounds more artificial, with more bite, and most certainly more sibilance.
-What does Sibilant mean?
+The most consistent discrepancy between these two is definitely the treble.
+The 850’s treble sounds more artificial, with more bite, and most certainly more sibilance.

 On some songs, like Chon’s “Bubble Dream” for instance, these seemingly negative qualities actually work to the 850’s advantage.
 The song sounded much more lively, engaging, and exciting.
 It was a thoroughly enjoyable and satisfying experience, and the sibilance heard on other songs was somehow negated here.
 It didn’t have a harsh, forward quality to it which was rather interesting.

-The K240 didn’t do well with this song by contrast.
-It sounded kind of muffled and distant.
-The 850 provided a more open affair.
-This was one of the only times I preferred the 850 outright to the 240.
+By contrast, the K240 didn’t do well with this same song; it sounded kind of muffled and distant.
+The 850 provided a more open affair, and this was one of the only times I preferred it outright over the 240.

 Imaging/Soundstage